 The MariaDB Foundation's role is to be a steward of the MariaDB project.
 The Foundation also takes the responsibility of keeping the quality of the MariaDB project high.
 The MariaDB Foundation has assumed this stewardship from Monty Program Ab, which was the original driver until a foundation could be created.

-A current list of active core contributors (MariaDB captains) can be found on Launchpad.
-Anyone with enough technical skill level who actively participates in the development of MariaDB can be part of this team.
+Anyone with enough technical skill level can contribute.
 You don't have to work at the MariaDB Foundation, MariaDB Corporation, or at any other Foundation member company to be able to participate or commit code!

 There have been some questions if MariaDB is a company or a community open source project.
 MariaDB is a community open source project because: